Vango82/PhD-Thesis-Code/README.md

 # PhD-Thesis-Code
-Code for my PhD Thesis
+Simulation codes for my PhD Thesis

-Orignially was written in Matlalb.
+Originally they were written in MATLAB.

 I have created two braches, one stores Python Code, the other stores Matlab code.